openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

       type2 param2,
       typeN paramN
     ) internal onlyMember2(dao, submittedBy) {
-      // onlyMembe2 in this case we are restricting the access to members/advisors only
+      // onlyMember2 in this case we are restricting the access to members/advisors only

-      // Make sure you creates the proposal in the DAO.
+      // Make sure you create the proposal in the DAO.
-      // The DAO already checks if the proposal id is not duplicate. dao.submitProposal(proposalId);
+      // The DAO already checks if the proposal id is not a duplicate. dao.submitProposal(proposalId);

-      // Perfom any addition checks or logic you may need.
+      // Perfom any additional checks or logic you may need.

       // If you want to sponsor the proposal right away, you need to start the voting process.
       IVoting votingContract = IVoting(dao.getAdapterAddress(VOTING));
       votingContract.startNewVotingForProposal(dao, proposalId, data);

-      // Finally sponsors the x proposal.
+      // Finally sponsor the x proposal.
       // The DAO already checks if the proposal exists and is being sent by a member/advisor. dao.sponsorProposal(proposalId, submittedBy);

       // If you do want to start the voting and sponsor the proposal in the same transaction,
-      // Just include these 2 last calls into a new function that must be triggered in another transaction.
+      // just include these 2 last calls into a new function that must be triggered in another transaction.
     }

     /**
      * @notice Explain what happens during the processProposal execution.
-     * @dev Describe addition validations that are performed in the function.
+     * @dev Describe additional validations that are performed in the function.
      * @param dao The dao address.
      * @param proposalId The guild kick proposal id.
      */